UnaCloud/UnaCloud2/README.md

 Code documentation? please check docs folder in github project.

 ##Using UnaCloud
-You can follow our user manual located [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=inicio)
+You can follow our user manual located in [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=inicio)

 ##Research
-UnaCloud is based on research publications, that were made by members of investigation group COMMIT from Universidad de los Andes, which develop, analyze and expose the features of implementation in order to involve the better policies to service of UnaCloud.
+UnaCloud is based on research publications, that were made by members of investigation group COMMIT from Universidad de los Andes, which develop, analyze and expose the features of implementation, in order to improve UnaCloud service.

 * [UnaCloud: Opportunistic Cloud Computing Infrastructure as a Service](http://www.thinkmind.org/download.php?articleid=cloud_computing_2011_7_40_20055)
 * [UnaGrid: On Demand Opportunistic Desktop Grid](http://dx.doi.org/10.1109/CCGRID.2010.79)